 The application will require the citizen to select one of the following reasons for being unable to appear at their designated polling location on voting day:

 - Active service in the Armed Forces of the United States

-- Absence from the town during all of the hours of voting
+- Absence from your town of residence

 - Religious tenets which forbid secular activity on the day of the election, primary or referendum